Magisk-Modules-Alt-Repo/ToyBox-Ext/README.md

 ```
 ls -l /system/bin | grep toybox-ext
 ```
-The command will show you all the toybox-ext applets as installed (symlinked to the toybox-ext binary).
+The command will show all toybox-ext applets as installed (symlinked to the toybox-ext binary).
-Usually, `whois` will be one of them, hence you can try:
+Usually, `w` will be one of them, hence you can try:
 ```
 w
 ```
 **Note**: Some applets are common to **BusyBox** and **ToyBox**, e.g. `ascii`.
-Hence, if you also have the `busybox` installed, `toybox-ext` will symlink the less number of (additional) applets.
+Hence, if you have also the `busybox` installed, `toybox-ext` will symlink less number of (additional) applets.

 #### Source